diogob/activerecord-postgres-hstore/README.md

 Test Database
 -------------

-To have hstore enabled when you load your database schema (as happens in rake db:test:prepare), you'll need to uncomment or add the following line in config/application.rb
+To have hstore enabled when you load your database schema (as happens in rake db:test:prepare), you have two options.

+The first option is creating a template database with hstore installed and set the template option in database.yml to that database.

+The second option is to uncomment or add the following line in config/application.rb

     config.active_record.schema_format = :sql